8.2 Project Management, Work Plans, and Timelines

 • Project management turns program plans into tasks, timelines, responsibilities, resources, and monitoring routines.

-• A work plan should align activities with objectives, staff roles, deliverables, due dates, and evaluation needs.
+• A work plan aligns activities with SMART objectives, staff roles, deliverables, due dates, and evaluation indicators.

-• Scope, time, cost, quality, and risk must be balanced when program conditions change.
+• Scope, time, cost, and quality form a constraint triangle that must be rebalanced when conditions change.

-• Monitoring during implementation lets teams correct problems before final evaluation.
+• Monitoring during implementation (process evaluation) lets teams correct problems before final outcome evaluation.

 Moving from plan to organized work